rsaugier/bckpcln/README.md

 ####Use case:

 You store backups in a directory.
+Your backups are *not* incremental, but full backups.
 The backup files are stored in subdirectories, that are named using a pattern that indicates the date of the backup files inside.
 The precise content of each subdirectory is not important.